With the exponential growth of data, the use of paper records, files, and storage discs has now become obsolete.

-- Structured Data – It is that data which can be processed, stored and can be retrieved in a fixed format i.e., we can say that when data is stored and extracted, it should be in a proper manner/layout.
+- Structured Data – It is that data that can be processed, stored, and can be retrieved in a fixed format i.e., we can say that when data is stored and extracted, it should be in a proper manner/layout.

 - Unstructured Data – This type of data lacks any structure and is stored as it is.
 Analyzing such data is very time-consuming as well as challenging.

 - Semi-structured Data – This type of data is a mix of the above two types of big data i.e., structured and unstructured data.
 It is also known as hybrid big data.

 This is the main characteristic of big data.
 The term volume here defines big data as “BIG”.